MingxuanLiu/Protective-DNS-Draft/draft-liu-dnsop-protective-dns.md

 Protective DNS (PDNS) is deployed on a recursive resolver.
 When the PDNS resolver receives a DNS query for domain, it first matches the domain against its maintained blocklist.
 The resolver then makes a decision based on the blocklist lookup result.
 If the domain is found in the blocklist, PDNS rewrites the DNS response to resolve the query to a "safe" result (e.g., IP address 127.0.0.1), effectively preventing the client from accessing the corresponding malicious resource.
 Conversely, if the domain is not in the blocklist, the resolver returns a normal response by querying authoritative servers or using local cache results to respond to the client {{RFC1034}}, {{RFC1035}}.
 Thus, the two functional components that underpin the critical role of PDNS are the Blocklist and the Rewriting Policy.

-**Blocklist.** A Blocklist is a domain name list for which the PDNS resolver intends to rewrite resolution results for defensive purposes.
+\textbf{Blocklist.} A Blocklist is a domain name list for which the PDNS resolver intends to rewrite resolution results for defensive purposes.
 Blocklist sources include multiple aspects: commercial threat intelligence (TI), open-source TI, vendor-maintained domain blacklists, and user complaints.
 PDNS deployments implement Blocklists in two primary forms:

 1. Local Deployment: storing the blocklist directly on the PDNS server.
 2. Remote Query: performing lookups via network interfaces (e.g., DNSBL {{RFC5782}}).